cloudwalk/android-misc-loglibrary/README.md

 `android.app.Application` and ensure to include `tools:replace="android:name"`
 in the application's `AndroidManifest.xml`.
-   - `io.cloudwalk.loglibrary.Application` was designed to merely intercept and cache the application instance for internal consumption.
+   - `io.cloudwalk.loglibrary.Application` was designed to merely intercept and cache the application instance for internal usage.
 It doesn't change `android.app.Application` behavior.
 No side effects are expected.
 2. Include `tools:replace="android:name"` in the application's
 `AndroidManifest.xml` and invoke